biolab/orange-web2/public/blog/2022-02-machine-learning-jargon/2022-02-01-machine-learning-jargon.md

 ---
-author = "Ajda Pretnar Žagar"
+author: "Ajda Pretnar Žagar"
-date = "2022-02-01"
+date: "2022-02-01"
-draft = false
+draft: false
-title = "Machine Learning Jargon" type = "blog" thumbImage = "/blog_img/2022/2022-02-01-word-cloud.png"
+title: "Machine Learning Jargon"
+type: "blog"
+thumbImage: "/blog_img/2022/2022-02-01-word-cloud.png"
-frontPageImage = "/blog_img/2022/2022-02-01-word-cloud.png"
+frontPageImage: "/blog_img/2022/2022-02-01-word-cloud.png"
-blog = ["orange", "education", "machine learning"] shortExcerpt = "What do 'target variable', 'attribute', and 'learner' mean?" longExcerpt = "Data scientists have a specific language.
-Learn about what certain terms mean and become more confident in your data science speak!" x2images = false  # true if using retina screenshots, else false
+blog: ["orange", "education", "machine learning"]
+shortExcerpt: "What do 'target variable', 'attribute', and 'learner' mean?"
+longExcerpt: "Data scientists have a specific language.
+Learn about what certain terms mean and become more confident in your data science speak!"
+x2images: false  # true if using retina screenshots, else false
 ---

 We all know each profession has its own jargon.
 Most of us remember from any hospital series something like: ""Pass me the scalpel, stat!"
 Meaning "give me the scalpel quickly".